Holland Hall Farm

 Grenergy have taken all advice on-board to produce a design which aligns with this guidance and is detailed in the documents submitted with the full planning application.

-Some traffic will be generated during the construction period, but through careful route planning and traffic management, we will work to minimise the impact to the local community.
-Once the site is operational, site traffic will be reduced to roughly 1-2 vans per week.
-A full Construction Transport Management Plan is to be submitted with the planning application.
+We are committed to minimizing traffic impacts during the construction period through careful route planning and traffic management.
+Once the site becomes operational, traffic will reduce significantly, averaging only 1–2 vans per week.
+A full Construction Transport Management Plan will accompany our planning application.